 The Huayhuash trek is one of the most beautiful trekking circuits in the world, through the most spectacular landscapes of the Peruvian Andes.
-Juventino, a local IFMGA-certified guide, takes you on this demanding 10-day tour.
+One of our local certified guides from our team will take you on this demanding 10-day tour.

 I invite you to join me on one of the most beautiful trek circuits in the world: the classic Huayhuash trek.
 This 10-day high altitude tour takes us through the entire Cordillera Huayhuash range in the Peruvian Andes, with spectacular views of impressive mountains.

 The Cordillera Huayuash is a 30-kilometer long mountain range within the Andes of Peru.
 It includes 7 peaks over 6000 m, including Yerupajá (6617m), the second highest mountain in the country.